bluehalo/node-fhir-server-mongo/README.md

 5. Run `yarn start` or `npm run start`.

 ## Commands
 There are several npm scripts setup that may be useful.
 You can run all of these commands regardless of the environment(docker or node), however, they are invoked slightly differently for each environment.
-If your using docker, the syntax should be `docker-compose run <service> yarn <command>` or `docker-compose exec <service> yarn <command>`.
+If you are using docker, the syntax should be `docker-compose run <service> yarn <command>` or `docker-compose exec <service> yarn <command>`.
 Use `docker-compose exec` if you already have the app running in another terminal instance, otherwise use `docker-compose run` to run it once.
 For node, the syntax for npm is `npm run <commmand>` and the syntax for yarn is `yarn <command>`.
 The commands are as follows:

 * `start` - Run in production mode with NODE_ENV set to `production`.
 Use this when deploying.
 * `nodemon` - Run in development mode with NODE_ENV set to `development`.
 This uses nodemon to restart the server when any js files in `src` are changed.